Comprehensive School Health

 - regional training for coordinated school health education

 - continuing education for school nurses

-- staff development and technical assistance in planning, developing, and implementing health instruction for health educators, physical educators, and school nurses
+- staff development and technical assistance in planning, developing, and implementing health instruction for health educators and physical educators

 - regional trainings for the screening of vision, hearing, spinal, and acanthosis nigricans